San Francisco Itinerary for 1, 2, and 3-day visits with options to adapt it to your interests and enjoy this fun city with great food and lots to do.

 Exploratorium’s Seaglass Restaurant

 After the Exploratorium, take a historic F-Streetcar from Pier 15 to Market and 3rd Street.
 Walk east on 3rd to Mission Street.
-There are two must-see parks and four museums at or near this location.
+There are three museums and two parks at or near this location.
+Pick a museum or two and visit the must-see parks.

-Museums and Parks — all of these except the Asian Art Museum are South of Market at or near Moscone Center (3rd and Mission):
+Museums and/or Parks and Gardens — all of these except the Asian Art Museum are South of Market at or near Moscone Center (3rd and Mission):

 Location: There are several entrances to the 3.5 block-long Transit Center along Natoma or Minna Streets between Beale and 2nd.
 Take the escalator or an elevator to the 4th floor.